5 Emotions You'll Experience Only in Wild Namibia

 Namibian Dollar (NAD).
 The South African Rand (ZAR) is also widely accepted.

-Bulgarian citizens need a visa.
-It's advisable to check current information at the Namibian embassy or online.
+A visa is required for Bulgarian citizens.
+It's advisable to check the current information at the Namibian embassy or online.

 Can I travel alone?

-Yes, you can travel alone, especially if you rent a car.
-However, for a better experience and safety, especially in remote areas, an organised tour is recommended.
+Yes, it's possible to travel alone, especially if you rent a car.
+However, for a better experience and security, especially in remote areas, a guided tour is recommended.

-In cities and tourist areas, there's internet and mobile connection, but in the desert and remote areas, coverage may be limited or absent.
+In cities and tourist areas there is internet and mobile connectivity, but in the desert and remote areas, coverage may be limited or unavailable.

 Feel Namibia with us

-Namibia is a place to be experienced, not just seen.
+Namibia is a place that must be experienced, not just seen.
 It will challenge you, inspire you, and change you.
-If you're ready for an unforgettable adventure that will introduce you to wildlife, endless horizons, and deep emotions, Namibia awaits you.
+If you're ready for an unforgettable adventure, meeting wild nature, endless horizons, and deep emotions, then Namibia awaits you.

 Come and discover these five emotions with us!
-We at Panic Frame & Travel are here to help you plan your dream trip to Namibia.
-We'll take care of every detail, so you can immerse yourself entirely in the magic of this incredible country.
-Reach out to us and let’s create lifelong memories together!
+We at Panic Frame & Travel are here to help you plan your dream journey to Namibia.
+We'll take care of every detail so you can fully immerse yourself in the magic of this incredible country.
+Get in touch with us and let's create lifelong memories together!

 Author: Martin Bonov